siamak/zarinpal-express-checkout/README.md

 # ZarinPal Express Checkout
 A demo from [ZarinPal Checkout](https://github.com/siamakmokhtari/zarinpal-checkout) on express.js.
 ## 💡 Usage
 Clone this repo and Open `index.js`.
-It has Methods and Routers from `zarinpal-checkout`.
+It has Methods and Routers from `zarinpal-checkout` and Set your `MerchantID`.

 ## 🍀 License
 Copyright (c) 2016 Siamak Mokhtari.
 Licensed under [MIT](http://siamak.mit-license.org).